CAM Audit Risk Score

 10 questions · 2 minutes · Instant results

-A CAM audit risk assessment scores your portfolio's vulnerability to tenant audit challenges based on operational factors like reconciliation frequency, gross-up tracking, lease abstract completeness, and historical error rates.
-Higher-risk buildings should be prioritized for proactive reconciliation review.
+This quiz scores your portfolio's exposure to tenant audit challenges.
+It looks at reconciliation frequency, gross-up tracking, lease abstract completeness, and error history.
+Higher-risk buildings should be reviewed first.

 Question 1 of 10Expense Classification